Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_ADC_BNC/docs/README.md

 ## Relevant Hardware Versions

 - Expansion Board: REV A
-- AMDC: REV C + REV D (AMDC REV C has 16 analog inputs, which would require two of these expansion boards)
+- AMDC: REV D (**not** REV C... the pin-out on the RJ45 connector is different and thus not compatible between hardware revisions!!)

 ## Purpose